Welcome to the Essex County Environmental Center!

 Head outside the center and turn right on the Lenape Trail.

 Throughout the exploration numbered wooded posts will be encountered.
-These posts correspond with this interpretive trail guide (link includes the trail map!) which we will review as we proceed.
+These posts correspond to the trail map pictured below (taken from the Essex County Environment Center Website) which we will review as we proceed.

 Just past marker 1 turn right on a short green blazed trail and come to marker # 2 which has the remains of a Gray Birch.
 Gray Birch, one of the first trees to grow after a disturbance, is a short lived species.
 Only the logs (located around the marker) remain of this particular Gray Birch.